dariusz-marondel/webscraped-gaming-analaytical/README.md

 I inquired my friends of required data and began working.

 ## Technicals of the project
 The projects contains of scheduled workflows pullind data from Riot games developer API, and then transforming it to make some beutiful (reasonably!) report with some simple insigts.
 I aim to explain all as clear as possible so even non-technical people could find it interesting but also to demonstrate ability to communicate without overcomplicating things.
-Using Postgre with docker would be much easier but i deliberately chose SQLite to get some more not so obvious database operations goiung arround.

 Project is intended to display my skill in few technologies combined such as:
 1. SQL